Service battalion: Flag

 The unit flag of a service battalion is steeped with the traditions of its founding corps.
-The flag is a tri-color with the top and bottom equaling 2/5ths of the height each and the centre equaling 1/5th of the height.
+The flag is a tri-color with the top and bottom equalling two-fifths of the height each and the centre equalling one-fifth of the height.
 The official colours of the unit flag are Oriental blue (top) and marine corps scarlet (bottom) with an intervening gold stripe.
-Then it has a large white Arabic numeral representing the number of the service battalion emblazoned on both sides in the flag's centre.
+Each battalion's flag has a large white Arabic numeral representing the number of the service battalion emblazoned on both sides in the flag's centre.

 These regal colours have a long history of association with army services.
 The Oriental blue colour of the flag is reminiscent of the Royal Canadian Ordnance Corps (RCOC) flag while the gold colour can be found on the former banners of the Royal Canadian Army Service Corps (RCASC), the Royal Canadian Electrical Mechanical Engineers Corps (RCEME), and the Royal Canadian Army Pay Corps (RCAPC).
 The scarlet colour may have some reference to the Royal Canadian Army Medical Corps (RCAMC); the militia medical companies were, for a short period in the early 1970s, incorporated into the service battalion organizations.
 More correctly it refers to the scarlet accoutrements on the RCOC and RCEME dress uniforms earned through its close association with the Royal Canadian Artillery in the early 1900s.

-This flag was designed by Chief Warrant Officer Phil Raven during his time as regimental sergeant major of 2 Service Battalion in the 1970s.
+This flag was designed by Chief Warrant Officer Phil Raven during his time as regimental sergeant major of 2 service battalion in the 1970s.